Blaise Nicholas Le Sueur

-Blaise Nicholas Le Sueur, 1716–1783, German painter and engraver of allegorical and historical subjects.
+Blaise Nicholas Le Sueur (29 October 1714 - 19 January 1783) was a German painter and engraver of allegorical and historical subjects.
 As director of the Berlin Academy of Art, he was influential in the development of the landscape painter Jacob Philipp Hackert and historical painter Bernhard Rode.
 Although he was director of the academy, he gave instruction to students informally, in his home, and only in basic drawing.